pimsmath/syzygy-intro/content/getting-started/index.md

 To move across several branches in the directory tree, you need to know the full path name of your files and where they are to go.
 This means you need to find out the name of your root tree structure.
-A fast way to do this is to use the magic command %cd in a notebook.
+A fast way to do this is to use the magic command `%cd` in a notebook.

 Open a notebook, click on an empty cell, and type %cd, hit shift-return.
 It will return the director root name.
 Typically something like `/home/username` or `/home/usernumber`.

 You can now use this to move a file into any folder.
-Just rename the file something like `/home/username/folderA/filename`. (the folderA better exist already, for you to move something into this.)
+Just rename the file something like `/home/username/folderA/filename` (`folderA` had better exist already, in order for you to move something into it).

 See the [Unix Tricks](/unix-tricks/) section on Unix magic for more tips on moving files.